 1. Turtles in Time (Arcade/SNES, 1991/1992)

 Was there any question?
 This is the game my friends and I play through every single time we do a “classic game day” together.
 It’s one I’ll just pop into my SNES and play for a few minutes when I need some instant joy.
 Everything about Turtles in Time works!
 The graphics are stunning to this day.
 The soundtrack is spectacularly catchy and 90s inspired.
 Time-traveling allows for a host of fun and silly settings.
-(I always love a good time-based story, like Chrono Trigger or Sonic CD, even when it’s just kind of shoehorned in).
+(I always love a good time-based story, even when it’s just kind of shoehorned in).
 Boss fights are not only numerous and challenging but full of fun cameos from across the Turtles lore.
 And the beat ’em up mechanics just feel right.
 I mean, how satisfying is it to throw enemies into the screen? (answer: insanely satisfying).
 Even the title names for each stage are so quintessential 90s, and classic Turtles.
 It’s all so ludicrously nostalgic and comforting.

 An absolute must play for any Turtles or beat ’em up fans (or just fans of video games, let’s be honest), Turtles in Time is THE BEST Ninja Turtles game ever made.